matthewalexwright/matthewalexwright.github.io/_projects/aniso.md

 The size, shape and orientation of that ellipsoid are not just cosmetic.
 Directional motion modulates orbital overlap and electron scattering, changes phonon transport, alters polarizability and dielectric response, opens or closes ion-diffusion pathways, and perturbs magnetic exchange.

-### The displacement tensor U, and the B and β conventions
+# The displacement tensor U, and the B and β conventions

 <div class="l-body" style="max-width: 100%; margin: auto;">
   {% include figure.liquid loading="eager" path="assets/img/projects/aniso2.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 </div>

-The ellipsoid is described by a symmetric 3×3 tensor **U**, in units of Å².
+The ellipsoid is described by a symmetric 3×3 tensor *U*, in units of Å².
 The diagonal terms U₁₁, U₂₂ and U₃₃ are mean-square displacements along the three axes.
 The off-diagonal terms U₁₂, U₁₃ and U₂₃ describe correlated motion along two axes, which tilts the ellipsoid.
 (Strictly, the Uij are referred to the reciprocal-axis directions; for orthogonal cells these coincide with a, b and c.)

-Different programs use different parameters. **U** is used by SHELX, Olex2 and the TOPAS `adps` keyword. **B** = 8π²U is the familiar isotropic value (`beq` in TOPAS). **β**ij = 2π² ai* aj* Uij is dimensionless and appears in older literature and software.
+Different programs use different parameters. *U* is used by SHELX, Olex2 and the TOPAS `adps` keyword. *B* = 8π²U is the familiar isotropic value (`beq` in TOPAS). *B*ij = 2π² ai* aj* Uij is dimensionless and appears in older literature and software.
 As a rough guide to sensible Beq values: about 0.5 Å² for tightly bonded metal–oxygen frameworks, 1–2 Å² as a starting value for most inorganic sites, and 3–5 Å² for organic molecules or loosely bound atoms.

-### How ADPs show up in diffraction data
+# How ADPs show up in diffraction data

 <div class="l-body" style="max-width: 100%; margin: auto;">
   {% include figure.liquid loading="eager" path="assets/img/projects/aniso3.png" class="img-fluid rounded z-depth-1" zoomable=true %}